 Most cats enjoy being stroked on the back, except when they’re sick or injured.
 So, if your cat doesn’t want to be touched on her back, the chances are that she’s in physical discomfort.

 Back pain caused by anxiety or hyperesthesia can be treated by reducing stress in the household and changing the way you stroke your cat.
 However, more serious conditions must be treated by a vet to avoid spinal damage.
-Let’s look more closely at the severity of your cat’s back pain.
+Let’s assess the severity of your cat’s back pain.

 - 1 How to Recognize Back Pain in Cats